 Recent studies and excess promotion of water (mostly be those companies trying to sell us more) have made many people question just exactly how much water they should drink per day.
 The amount per person varies depending on age, climate and physical activity but the recommended amount is:-

 - Approximately 2 litres (3 – 4 pints) of water per day to prevent dehydration.

 Dehydration occurs when we lose more fluid than our bodies take in.
 As water makes up just over two-thirds of our body, losing even just a small amount upsets the balance of minerals and can cause long term issues with joint lubrication, digestion and our major organs to name but a few.

 Some of the early warning signs of dehydration include feeling thirsty or lightheaded, having dark coloured, strong smelling urine and passing urine less often than usual.
 Refer to this NHS Urine Colour Chart for more details.

-It’s best to avoid alcohol caffeine and fizzy drinks when we are feeling dehydrated as they can often contribute more to feeling dehydrates than alleviating it.
+It’s best to avoid alcohol caffeine and fizzy drinks when we are feeling dehydrated as they can often contribute more to the feeling of dehydration rather than alleviating it.
 Fluids to avoid dehydration are water, semi skimmed milk, diluted squash and fruit juice.
-Infants and children who are dehydrates should be given diluted squash because water could dilute the already low level of minerals in their bodies and make the problem worse.
+Infants and children who are dehydrated should be given diluted squash because water could dilute the already low level of minerals in their bodies and make the problem worse.